 If you are designing a bot, assume that users will prefer the bot experience over alternative experiences like apps, websites, phone calls with live agents, and other means of addressing their particular queries.
 Therefore, ensuring a great conversational user experience should be your number one priority when designing a bot.
 Some key considerations include:

-Does the bot easily solve the user's problem with the minimum number of steps?
+Does the bot easily solve the user's problem with minimal back and forth turns?

 Does the bot solve the user's problem better/easier/faster than any of the alternative experiences?